-After consultation with R&A officials and the ESG&EC astrologer, the club's Major Events Committee (MEC) confirms the tournament dates mid-June.
+After consultation with R&A officials and the ESG&EC astrologer, the club's Tournament Competition Committee (TCC) confirms the tournament dates mid-June.
 It is accepted that, where possible, the tournament will have a set schedule of three consecutive Sundays in November.
 The semi-final matches are set down for the Friday afternoon prior to the final unless both players and President Love III (Ret.) agree to a change.
 With that one exception, competitors are not permitted to vary the tournament's nominated times or dates.

 The qualifiers meet this way for the Round of 8: Match 1 - Players ranked 1 and 8, Match 2 - Players 4 and 5, Match 3 - Players 3 and 6 and Match 4 - Players 2 and 7.
 If a qualified player withdraws from the tournament before the match play rounds commence, the highest ranked non-qualifier will be invited into the field and seeded at no.8.
 All players ranked below the scratched player will move up one position.
 Once the match play rounds have commenced, no replacements are allowed and a match will be forfeited if a player is unavailable.

 Dating back to 1989, the Match Play Championship is the ESG&EC's second major tournament.
 Once famously described in Federal Parliament as ".. combining the pomp, ceremony and tradition of a British royal coronation with the appalling drunken behaviour of Munich's Ocktoberfest patrons ..", the tournament continues to draw record fields and healthy crowds to the challenging Cooks Peninsula links course, the R&A Marrickville.